Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Configure for your specific region: European Union, United Kingdom, United States or Canada.
 * Configure specific cookie consent per subregion, for example: European Union + DSGVO or USA + CCPA.
 * Cookie Consent and Conditional Cookie Notice with Custom CSS and Customizable Templates.
-* Banner Templates include: GDPR-friendly Cookie Wall - Accept/Dismiss - Category Based Consent.
+* Banner Templates include: GDPR-friendly Cookie Wall - Accept/Dismiss - Category Based Consent
 * Banner Templates CA/US also include; Dismiss on scroll, time on page or both.
 * Categorize your Cookies with Tag Manager or our own Script Center, if needed.
 * Automatically detects if you need a Cookie Notice (also called a Cookie Banner or Pop-Up).